 - What is Web Accessibility?

-- Which set of web accessibility standards or guidelines should
+- Which set of web accessibility standards or guidelines should I comply with?

 - What is appropriate alternate text for purely decorative images?

 - How long can an ÂaltÂ attribute be?

 - What is the current recommendation for providing long descriptions for complex graphics?